Crawling technicolor: Crawling TC: Hidden electroweak-scale symmetry

-Returning to the $m_\psi = 0$ case, we note that the mechanism responsible for the dilaton mass is entirely nonperturbative: it does not depend on the inclusion of explicit scale-breaking operators in a relativistic Lagrangian.
-That should be contrasted with the generation of \begin{itemize} \item the pion mass in QCD by quark-mass terms in the Lagrangian which break chiral symmetry explicitly; \item the ``scalon'' mass \cite{scalon} by a Coleman-Weinberg potential which explicitly breaks the WW-mode scale invariance of tree-level gauge theories which lack massive parameters. \end{itemize}
+Returning to the $m_\psi = 0$ case, we note that the explicit scale symmetry breaking responsible for the dilaton mass arises from renormalization and is entirely nonperturbative.
+That should be contrasted with \begin{enumerate}[label=(\arabic*)] \item the pion mass due to (chiral) symmetry breaking by current quark-mass terms in the bare QCD Lagrangian, and \item the ``scalon'' mass \cite{scalon} of a Coleman-Weinberg potential \cite{Cole73} generated by explicit scale breaking from one-loop renormalization of gauge theories whose tree-level amplitudes lack massive parameters. \end{enumerate}

-It is important for us to distinguish scalons and dilatons, given that the contrary is suggested in an early paragraph of \cite{scalon} and assumed in subsequent literature \cite{Meiss07,Chang07,Foot07,Gold08, Vecc10,Bell13,Bell14,Cor13}.
-We also need to answer questions about the NG mode raised long ago by Fubini \cite{Fub76}.